samlanth/Chess-001/README.md

 Persistence of all objects.
 Variable board size (ex: 6x6 board or 255x255).
  Best games database for discovery of better predictors and classifiers as time goes.
- Endgame tablebase generator for variable size board.
+ Endgame tablebase generator for variable board size.
  No manual fine tuning of parameters.
  Hiearchical decomposition of the problem.
  Splitting of intensive computation into multi-threads.